Cobliteam/kafka-topic-dumper/README.md

                         that the consumer should contact to bootstrap initial cluster metadata.
 If no servers are specified, will default to localhost:9092.
-  -n NUM_MESSAGES, --num-messages NUM_MESSAGES
-                        Number of messages to try dump.
-  -p PATH, --path PATH  Path to folder where storage local dump files.
-  -m MAX_MESSAGES_PER_PACKAGE, --max-messages-per-package MAX_MESSAGES_PER_PACKAGE
-                        Maximum number of messages per dump file.
-  -d, --dry-run         In dry run mode, kafka-topic-dumper will generate
-                        local files.
-But will not send it to AWS S3 bucket.
   -b BUCKET_NAME, --bucket-name BUCKET_NAME
                         The AWS-S3 bucket name to send dump files.
-  -x PREFIX, --prefix PREFIX
-                        The prefix of files to be downloaded from AWS-S3. this option is only used in reload mode(option -d).
-If no value is passed, the program assumes that files are named in the form TIMESTAMP-*.parquet and the gratest timestamp will be used.
-  -l, --reload          Reload mode will download files from kafka and send it
-                        to kafka
 ```

 ## Basic example